 Research.

-My research is motivated by a real-world problem: how can we improve digital labor market access for marginalized communities, such as refugees?
+My research is motivated by a real-world problem: how can we improve digital labor market access for marginalized groups, such as refugees?

 Research Streams

-• How do organizations facilitate refugees’ access to work in the digital economy?
+• How do organizations mediate refugees’ access to, and experience of, digital work?

 “Refugee Narrative Capital: How Organizations Reframe Refugee Status in Digital Labor Markets”